Danilo1301/giroflex-vsl-pc/README_EN.md

 The vehicle files are located in "Vehicle Siren Lights/data/vehicles"

+You can save the vehicle folder (ex: folder /596/) in any folder inside /modloader, but only if you keep the file '.vsl-vehicle-config' inside

 <br>

 The flash pattern files are located in "Vehicle Siren Lights/data/patterns"

 And you can also create your own flash patterns (see the Tutorials)

+You can save the patterns (ex: folder /patterns/) in any folder inside /modloader, but only if you keep the file '.vsl-patterns-config' inside

 <h1>Issues</h1>